gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES does not support Cube Array textures.

-### 5. Views of the same texture used in a single draw may not differ in mip levels.
+### 5. Views of the same texture used in a single draw may not differ in aspect or mip levels.

-A draw call may not bind two views of the same texture differing in `baseMipLevel` or `mipLevelCount`.
-Only a single mip level range per texture is supported.
+A draw call may not bind two views of the same texture differing in `aspect`, `baseMipLevel`, or `mipLevelCount`.
+Only a single aspect and mip level range per texture is supported.
 This is enforced via validation at draw time.

-**Justification**: OpenGL ES does not support texture views, but one mip level subset may be specified per texture using `glTexParameter*()` via the `GL_TEXTURE_BASE_LEVEL` and `GL_TEXTURE_MAX_LEVEL` parameters.
+**Justification**: OpenGL ES does not support texture views, but one set of these parameters per texture is supported via glTexParameteri().
+In particular, one depth/stencil aspect may be specified via `GL_DEPTH_STENCIL_TEXTURE_MODE`, and one mip level subset via the `GL_TEXTURE_BASE_LEVEL` and `GL_TEXTURE_MAX_LEVEL` parameters.

 ### 6. Array texture views used in bind groups must consist of the entire array.
 That is, `baseArrayLayer` must be zero, and `arrayLayerCount` must be equal to the size of the texture array.